What You Need To Know

 We’ve been talking a lot lately about VA loans, and comparing them to other major home loans.
 Depending on what you’re looking for, how your finances are, what your credit score looks like, and simply where you’re at in life, some loans may be better than others.
 Another option, we haven’t gone into a lot of detail about is the FHA loan.
 The FHA loan might be the closest thing you can get to a VA loan, without it actually being a VA loan, and before you say, “I make too much money for an FHA loan,” no you don’t.
-So without further adieu, here’s our in-depth look at the VA vs FHA loan.
+Now that we’re past that rumor, here’s our in-depth look at the VA vs FHA loan.

 What is an FHA loan?

 Much like the VA loan, lenders are typically more inclined to take you on as a client because they know you’re backed by the VA.
 An FHA loan is similar in that you’re backed by a national bank.
 Therefore, lenders feel more comfortable providing you the home loan you need.
 Their risk is lowered by the backing, so why not.

 Contrary to popular belief, you don’t have to be in a certain income bracket to qualify for an FHA loan.
 Again, it’s a lot like the VA loan.
 In fact, it’s probably the civilian version of the VA.
 Only, there are a few things that make it different.
 Some for better, others for worse.

 FHA Loan Pros

 - You can make a down payment as low as 3.5%